-Your parents are totally cool with your artsy-fartsyness, and life is more about the journey than the destination.
+Your parents are totally cool with your artsy-fartsyness and life is more about the journey than the destination anyway.

 24. Wherever you go, no matter what the weather, always bring your own sunshine.
 (D’Angelo)

 25. Be like the color yellow as much as possible.
-Optimistic and cheerful!
+Sunny, optimistic and cheerful!

 26. Read more books.
 Someday you’ll want to write one.